You’ve likely heard the story before: teams that feel more engaged in their work perform better.

 When everyone is on the same page, everyone wins

-Effective auto dealership sales training builds talent that can perform on the lot and grow their value and performance over time.
+Effective auto dealership training builds talent that can perform and grow their value and performance over time.
 This benefits both the dealership and the sales associates themselves — the dealership enjoys more revenue, and the employees have the opportunity to build the skill sets that will increase their compensation.

 Both management and their associates have the same goal in mind, and training helps to align the way they communicate to create actionable outcomes.